ideasman42/emacs-stackexchange-snippets/readme.rst

 TODO
 ====

+- Investigate using existing package managers to selectively load functionality.
 - Generate auto-loads.
 - Byte code-compile elisp files.
 - Expose a way to update these packages from Emacs.